 The Xbox One uses the Xbox Live service, and you’ll need to pay for the ‘Gold’ subscription in order to undertake multiplayer gaming online.
 Factor in £39.99 for a full-year, but you will get a host of additional content and even free games through the Gold service.

 Sony’s PlayStation Network ‘Plus’ service is the equivalent to Xbox Live, and would be needed to take part in the majority of features offered by GT Sport, for example.
-It’s more costly at £49.99 for 12 months, but guarantees you two free new games each month and more.
+Right now, thanks to Black Friday, it costs the same £39.99 for 12 months, but guarantees you two free new games each month and more.

 It’s worth remembering that console networks are exclusive, meaning you sadly can’t race against someone with an Xbox if you have a PlayStation – even with the same game.

 Do I need to buy a steering wheel?